 So why would the biggest search engine serve up bad, irrelevant search results, when they are in the business of serving up good, relevant search results.
 To answer that question, I'll need to define the two most important variables in ordering search results: 1) Keyword Relevance and 2) Link Authority - or PageRank.

+The term “keyword relevance” has to do with how important or relevant a specific keyword, keyword phrase or search term is to the content on a particular web page.
 Keyword relevance is what we've been talking about, and is what Google is now lacking in its searches.
 How closely do the search results displayed match the search terms you typed in to the search box?
 How many times do those terms appear on different parts of the page?
 Do links pointing to that page include the search terms?
+Keyword relevancy is what the search engines use to figure out what the content is about.
+And that is how the search engines decide which keywords your web page will rank for when someone is searching online.

 Link authority is determined by counting the links pointing to a particular page.
-Huge corporations have websites with many, many pages, all linked together through the navigation.
-Their websites are generally linked to by many other individuals, associates and companies.
+Huge corporations have websites with many, many pages, all linked together through the navigation, and other internal linking.
+Their websites are generally linked to by the websites of many other individuals, associates and companies.
 A small company's website may have relatively few pages, and even fewer pages from other websites linked to it.
-Link authority tells the seach engine if your website is a big fish or a little fish.
+Link authority tells the search engine if your website is a big fish or a little fish.

 It is possible to roughly check link authority, or PageRank, as Google calls it, using the Google Toolbar.
 In checking the examples of irrelevant search results described above, I found that the intruding irrelevant result always had a higher link authority than the relevant results that it pushed down the results page.